Rosie!: Reception

 Writing in The New York Times, critic Howard Thompson called the film "a tasteless brew of comedy, pathos and grim drama...This one is downright embarrassing."
 He ended his review by writing "This is one 'Rosie!' where the petals fall off and the thorns take over."
+Roger Ebert gave the film 3 out of 4 stars, writing that it joined "“Divorce American Style” among recent Hollywood movies that have used conventional means to make an unexpected social commentary", praising Rosalind Russell's performance, concluding: "This is not comedy but satire, and an interesting development from Hollywood.
+It is also, by the way, excellent entertainment for the holidays: a family film of interest to adults, too, not just to 6-year-olds."